Global Assessment Report

 The GAR aims to focus international attention on the issue of disaster risk and encourage political and economic support for disaster risk reduction.

-The preparation of the GAR is coordinated and supervised by UNISDR.
+The preparation of the GAR is coordinated and supervised by UNDRR.

-The GAR is produced in collaboration and consultation with a wide range of stakeholders, including various UN agencies, governments, academic and research institutions, donors and technical organizations and specialists.
+The GAR is produced in collaboration and consultation with a wide range of stakeholders, with thinkers, practitioners, experts and innovators to investigate the state of risk across the globe

 The Advisory Board

-The GAR Advisory Board acts as an independent and strategic advisory body to the Special Representative of the Secretary-General and UNISDR on the overall direction, political relevance and academic rigour of the GAR work streams.
-The Advisory Board members provide advice to the Special Representative of the Secretary-General and GAR team on the concept and substantive content of each GAR as well as its dissemination to inform global processes on sustainable development and climate change adaptation.
+The GAR Advisory Board acts as an independent and strategic advisory body to the Special Representative of the Secretary-General and UNDRR on the overall direction, political relevance and academic rigour of the GAR work streams.
+The Advisory Board members provide advice on the concept and substantive content of each GAR as well as its dissemination to inform global processes on sustainable development and climate change adaptation.

 Global Assessment Report 2015